inside.ewu.edu

 Satisfies: a BACR for social sciences.

-This course presents the political, social, cultural and economic developments of European civilization since the Protestant Reformation.
-In particular, students will learn about the industrial revolution, European imperialism, the World Wars, Globalization and the European Union project.
+Presents the political, social, cultural, and economic developments of European civilization since the Protestant Reformation.
+In particular, students learn about the industrial revolution, European imperialism, the World Wars, Globalization and the European Union project.

 HIST 110.
 AMERICAN EXPERIENCE: A SURVEY.
 5 Credits.